 The Progestin-Only Pill

 For women who choose to use the minipill every day is the best day to start the pill!
+It’s recommended to use additional birth control protection for two days afterward.
 However most experts suggest women should first take the pill on the initial day of their menstrual cycle to avoid having to use any backup birth control method.
 Many women switch from the combination pill to the minipill.
 These women can take the progestin-only pills the day after they finish their last combination pill.

 Other Things You Should Know About When to Start the Pill